openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     * `alg`: REQUIRED.
 JWE [@!RFC7516] `alg` algorithm [@!RFC7518] for encrypting Credential Responses.
     * `enc`: REQUIRED.
 JWE [@!RFC7516] `enc` algorithm [@!RFC7518] for encrypting Credential Responses.

+See (#identifying_credential) for the summary of the options how requested Credential(s) are identified throughout the Issuance flow.

 The `proof_type` parameter is an extension point that enables the use of different types of proofs for different cryptographic schemes.

 The proof(s) in the `proof` or  `proofs` parameter MUST incorporate the Credential Issuer Identifier (audience), and optionally a `c_nonce` value generated by the Credential Issuer to allow the Credential Issuer to detect replay.
 The way that data is incorporated depends on the key proof type.
 In a JWT, for example, the `c_nonce` value is conveyed in the `nonce` claim, whereas the audience is conveyed in the `aud` claim.
 In a Linked Data proof, for example, the `c_nonce` is included as the `challenge` element in the key proof object and the Credential Issuer (the intended audience) is included as the `domain` element.

+Either the `proof` or `proofs` parameter MUST be present if the `proof_types_supported` parameter is present in the `credential_configurations_supported` parameter of the Issuer metadata for the requested Credential.

 The `c_nonce` value can be retrieved from the Nonce Endpoint as defined in (#nonce-endpoint).

 Additional Credential Request parameters MAY be defined and used.
 The Credential Issuer MUST ignore any unrecognized parameters.

-Below is a non-normative example of a Credential Request for a Credential in [@ISO.18013-5] format using Credential Format-specific parameters and a key proof type `jwt`:
+Below is a non-normative example of a Credential Request for a Credential in [@ISO.18013-5] format using the Credential configuration identifier and a key proof type `jwt`:

 ```
 POST /credential HTTP/1.1